microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/teamsapp-list.md

 None.

+> [!NOTE]
-> **Note:** You can filter on any of the fields of the [teamsCatalogApp](../resources/teamsapp.md) object to shorten the list of results.
+> You can filter on any of the fields of the [teamsCatalogApp](../resources/teamsapp.md) object to shorten the list of results.
 You can use any of the following filter operations: Equal, not-equal, and, or, and not.

 ## Response